Key Quote

 WOW — FRANTZ FANON'S 'BLACK SKIN, WHITE MASKS'

-Femi's poem dramatises the moment Frantz Fanon described in 'Black Skin, White Masks' (1952) — the experience of a Black person being reduced to their race by the white gaze.
+Femi's poem dramatises the moment Frantz Fanon described in 'Black Skin, White Masks' (1952) — the experience of a Black person being reduced to their race by the white gazewhite gaze — The way Black people are perceived through the lens of white cultural norms.
 Fanon wrote: 'I am fixed...
 I am laid bare.
 I feel, I see in those white faces that it is not a new man who has come in, but a new kind of man.'
-The boy in 'Thirteen' experiences this same objectification: he is not seen as an individual but as a type — a 'description' that all Black boys are assumed to fit.
-Fanon argued that this experience creates a double consciousness (W.E.B.
-Du Bois's term) — the Black subject is forced to see himself through the eyes of a society that fears and criminalises him.
+The boy in 'Thirteen' experiences this same objectificationobjectification — Treating a person as a thing rather than a human being: he is not seen as an individual but as a type — a 'description' that all Black boys are assumed to fit.
+Fanon argued that this experience creates a double consciousnessdouble consciousness — The sense of seeing oneself through both one's own eyes and the eyes of a hostile society — the Black subject is forced to see himself through the eyes of a society that fears and criminalises him.
 The 'supernova' becomes the self the boy was before the white gaze found him; the 'suspect' is the self that gaze creates.
 Femi's poem insists that we witness the violence of this transformation and understand that it is not natural or inevitable but a product of systemic design.

 Key Words